visuals set your mood

 Fashion, art, and design are not side elements of civilization;

-They are the visual infrastructures that move humanity forward.
+They are the infrastructures that move humanity forward.

 Leave a comment